apache/zeppelin/docs/manual/publish.md

   * Just copy the provided link.
 <center><img src="../assets/themes/zeppelin/img/docs-img/copy-the-link.png" height="100%" width="100%"></center>

-### Embed the Paragraph to Your Own Web Site
+### Embed the Paragraph to Your Website
-For publishing the copied paragraph, you may use `<iframe>` tag in your web site page.
+For publishing the copied paragraph, you may use `<iframe>` tag in your website page.
 For example,

 ```
 <iframe src="http://< ip-address >:< port >/#/notebook/2B3QSZTKR/paragraph/...?asIframe" height="" width="" ></iframe>
 ```

-Finally, you can see your beautiful visualization results in your web site.
+Finally, you can show off your beautiful visualization results in your website.
 <center><img src="../assets/themes/zeppelin/img/docs-img/your-website.png" height="90%" width="90%"></center>

-> **Note**: To embed the paragraph in a website, Zeppelin needs to be reachable for that Website.
+> **Note**: To embed the paragraph in a website, Zeppelin needs to be reachable by that website.